GuillermoBustosPerez/Texture-analysis/README.md

 The [Scripts](Scripts) folder contains the subfolder [Fiji macros](Scripts/Fiji%20macros).

--   The file [01 Retrieve Backgorun &
+The file [01 Retrieve Backgorun &
 Normalize.ijm](Scripts/Fiji%20macros/01%20Retrieve%20Backgorun%20&%20Normalize.ijm)
 pass the functions “retrieve background” (to remove changes due to color change or different lightning) and “normalize histogram” (to desaturate the color channel) to all the images in a folder.

--   The files [02 Descriptive
+The files [02 Descriptive
 stats.txt](Scripts/Fiji%20macros/02%20Descriptive%20stats.txt), [03
-    Macro
-    Roughness.txt](Scripts/Fiji%20macros/03%20Macro%20Roughness.txt) and
+Macro Roughness.txt](Scripts/Fiji%20macros/03%20Macro%20Roughness.txt)
-    [04 Macro GLCM All
+and [04 Macro GLCM All Angles.txt](Scripts/Fiji%20macros/04%20Macro%20GLCM%20All%20Angles.txt)
-    Angles.txt](Scripts/Fiji%20macros/04%20Macro%20GLCM%20All%20Angles.txt)
-    respectively compute the metrics
+compute the three types of metrics on the images.
+Note that the computation of the GLCM requires to introduce the distance between the reference pixel and the neighbor pixel.
+The resulting original three files of data can be found at the [Raw Data](Report/Data/Raw%20Data) folder.
+The file [01 Wrangle Data](Scripts/01%20Wrangle%20data.R)